 Just like any other type of freelancing, being an independent consultant is a business.
-You will be much more successful if you go through the many steps I advise for any other business, including creating a highly detailed and well-though-out business plan, writing out your strategy, testing and experimenting with your marketing, and so on.
+You will be much more successful if you go through the many steps I advise for any other business, including creating a highly detailed and well-though-out business plan, writing out your strategy, protecting yourself through a consulting LLC, testing and experimenting with your marketing, and so on.

 Retail Business Ideas: Increasingly Difficult